 About 95% of men are suited to local anaesthetic vasectomy.

 Vasectomy is a simpler procedure to perform compared with female sterilization.
 About 95% of men are suited to local anaesthetic vasectomy.
 A small number of men are not able to have a local anaesthetic procedure, usually for reasons of complicated anatomy, such as a large hernia, hydrocoele, or varicocoele.
 For this reason all men contemplating vasectomy need a pre-operative interview and examination.
 For convenience patients may arrange to have their pre Vasectomy counselling and procedure on the same day.

-The procedure takes about 20-25 minutes.
-It involves a small incision under local anaesthetic high on the scrotum on each side (traditional method), or a midline opening at the front of the scrotum (no scalpel open ended vasectomy (NSV)) : With each technique the ends of the vas deferens are sealed (the testicular ends are left open in the NSV).
-A short dissolving stitch is used with the traditional method, though not with the NSV.
-No adherent tape or dressing (other than gauze squares) is applied.
-Patients have the option of intravenous mild sedation to reduce anxiety during the procedure.
+The procedure takes about 20 minutes.
+It involves a midline opening at the front of the scrotum (No Scalpel Open Ended Vasectomy).
+No sutures are generally required.
+A waterproof dressing is applied to the front of the scrotum.
+Patients have the option of oral mild sedation to reduce anxiety during the procedure.
 Most men find the procedure day far less challenging than they may have expected, and this is aided by good preparation, and good self care follow-up.